django/deps/draft/0009-async.rst

 There will be full backwards compatibility.
 A standard Django 2.2 project should load and run in async Django (be that 3.0 or 3.1) with no changes.

-The project is designed to be done in small, iterative parts and landed to Django's ``master`` branch progressively to avoid the problems of a long-running fork, and to allow us to change course as we discover issues.
+This proposal is designed to be done in small, iterative parts and landed to Django's ``master`` branch progressively to avoid the problems of a long-running fork, and to allow us to change course as we discover issues.

 This is a good opportunity to bring on new contributors.
 We should fund the project to make it happen faster.
-Funding will be at a scale we are not used to.
+Funding will have to be at a scale we are not used to.

 Specification